AdobeDocs/experience-platform.en/help/rtcdp/home-page-dashboards.md

 In the leaderboard, **[!UICONTROL Failed profile records]** counts the number of records that failed to process into the profile.

 The **[!UICONTROL Failed profile records]** metric card shows this count, and includes a graphical representation that helps you see how failures have trended during the time shown below the graphic.
+This chart is updated hourly.
+Click **[!UICONTROL View datasets]** to see more details about the profile records.

+The number of failed profile records is updated hourly.

 ### Recent segments

 The **[!UICONTROL Recent segments]** metric card shows the five most recent segments created within the organization.
+This list is updated when a new segment is created.

+Click **[!UICONTROL View all]** to see information about more segments.

 ### Recent sources

 The **[!UICONTROL Recent sources]** metric card shows the five most recent sources created within the organization.
+This list is updated when a new source is created.

+Click **[!UICONTROL View all]** to see information about more sources.

 ### Recent destinations

 The **[!UICONTROL Recent destinations]** metric card shows the five most recent destinations created within the organization.
+This list is updated when a new destination is created.

+Click **[!UICONTROL View all]** to see information about more destinations.